 The thoracic duct delivers an estimated 1.38 mL/kg/hour of lymph to the venous system.

 In addition, products of digestion, like fats, first need to be absorbed into the lymphatic system, and then are carried to the systemic circulation through the venous system.

 The thoracic duct drains almost all regions except for the right arm, right breast, right lung, the right side of the head and neck.
 These are drained by the right lymphatic duct which is about 1.25 cm in length, courses along the medial border of the scalenus anterior muscle at the root of the neck and ends in the right subclavian vein.
 It also receives lymph from the right side of the heart, and part of the convex surface of the liver.

 Clinical Significance of Thoracic Duct

-Chylothorax refers to leakage of lymphatic fluid into the pleural cavity.
+Chylothorax refers to the leakage of lymphatic fluid into the pleural cavity.
 Chylothorax is caused by traumatic and nontraumatic causes.
-Trauma could be due to penetrating or blunt injury, iatrogenic [radiation, surgery].
+Trauma could be due to penetrating or blunt injury, or iatrogenic [radiation, surgery].

 It is diagnosed by a chest radiograph which shows pleural effusion.
-Study of the effusion fluid would show raised cholesterol and triglyceride measurements.
+The study of the effusion fluid would show raised cholesterol and triglyceride measurements.